priyesh-pandya/pinkvilla/README.md

 HTML Page 2 - Open the url http://localhost/pinkvilla/webpage2.html in your web browser will run the app.

 #Author : Priyesh Pandya
-Feel free to email me, if you have any question.
+Feel free to ask me and email me for any question.

 ## License